hannahrosen57/AdjustaBike-2.0/ProjectLog.md

 ## Wednesday 5th February
 - [x] Research mechanical design synthesis and plan how to develop criteria
-- [x] Got in touch with Alex RE meeting, and he's already emailed Jerome
+- [x] Got in touch with Alex RE meeting, and he's already emailed Jeremy
 - [x] Assigned new timescale to tasklist and uploaded here
 - [ ] Upload and type up backlog of meeting minutes, reports, etc, to GitHub (started)
 - [x] Figure out a system for weekly planning and plan next week